rikunert/rikunert.github.io/_posts/2019-07-10-working_hours.md

 extra hours | number of weeks | hours outside 5% range
 --- | --- | ---
-less than 5% | 2 | 13
+less than 5% | 2 | 5
-within 5% range | 28 | 0
+within 5% range | 31 | 0
-more than 5% | 26 | 66
+more than 5% | 27 | 69

+31, of the 60 weeks for which I have data, lie within the 5%-range.
+27 weeks are above, totalling 69 extra hours beyond the 5%-limit.

 ## Conclusion

 Working in the Berlin start-up scene was a thrilling ride.
-While I learned a lot, the ride took its toll in terms of extra working hours.
+While I learned a lot, the ride took its toll in terms of working extra hours.
 Whether the benefits outweigh the costs, is a personal decision.
 An analysis, like the one presented here, can help to ground the decision in data.